photo of Judy in a coat with purple fur

 Judy Clark

-MIA is striving to work with other organizations who are dedicated to honor Truth & Reconciliation and making those changes to reflect equity with the services they provide.
+I strive to work with those who are dedicated to honour Truth & Reconciliation and making those changes to reflect equity with the services they provide.

 Qujannamiik,